lue97/j2t/README.md

 # j2t
 A simple utility to extract a structure from JSON.
+Made this to list all fields in a JSON string for further processing in `jq`
 # Usage
 ```text
 usage: j2t [-h|--help] [-o|--output "<value>"] [-i|--input "<value>"]